A WordPress plugin/Dashboard Widget that allows you to connect to any database and edit the contents.

 Now choose a table from the drop down list and select Open Note: If there is nothing in the list then you have either not entered the correct details in your settings or there are no tables in your database.

 Here you can either search or add a new record with the values you have entered.
+Entering no search criteria returns all the records from the table.
 To clear any values hit the Reset button.
 If you enter values that are not of the correct type or in the wrong format when adding a new record these values will be substituted for the database defaults.
 Wild cards do not work in searches but by selecting the ‘Fuzzy’ check box Edit Any Table will look for the phrase or part word you entered within any string field i.e. entering ‘Liz’ in a first name field could return Elizabeth, Liz or Lizzy.
 Please be aware that fuzzy searches can take a lot longer when searching large datasets.
 Any time you want to return to this screen just select the Open button again.

 These are the search results for a search against the AString field using the phrase hello: